CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-08-08-linked-lists-and-ruby.markdown

 -> {% img /images/posts/2013-08-08-linked-lists-and-ruby/linkedlist_output.png 750 750 %} <-

-Take a look at the methods I defined for printing the list (in order) and for iteration (that can take in a block).
+Take a look at the methods I defined for:

+* List insertion (using the `tail`) => O(1) operation.
+* Printing the list (in order).
+* List iteration (with block capability).

 ## More with Linked Lists

 The fun doesn't end here!

-Check out these other implementations of Linked Lists:
+Check out these other types of Linked Lists:

-IMAGE 1
-IMAGE 2
-IMAGE 3
+-> {% img /images/posts/2013-08-08-linked-lists-and-ruby/Doubly-linked-list.png 750 750 %} <-

+-> **Doubly Linked Lists** <-

+-> {% img /images/posts/2013-08-08-linked-lists-and-ruby/Circularly-linked-list.png 425 425 %} <-

+-> **Circular Linked Lists** <-

+Would you ever use a Linked List in practice, you ask?

+It depends on your domain model.
+If you get the chance, look up a [sparse matrix](http://en.wikipedia.org/wiki/Sparse_matrix).
+This problem would be perfect for a linked list.

+CJL